 We champion ethical wildlife photography that shows respect for the animals and their environment, which are accompanied by honest stories of your experience.

-The competition launches on 1 March and you have until Friday 20 April to enter your photos.
+The competition ran from 1 March and until Friday 20 April.

 The overall winner will win a one day photography workshop at WWT Slimbridge with Ben Cherry, an environmental photojournalist and Fujifilm X-Photographer.
 Ben will share his invaluable photography knowledge and give you access to the latest camera equipment to learn on.
 You will go behind-the-scenes to get closer to the animals, have a trip on our unique Landrover Wild Safari and your return travel from Slough to Slimbridge in Gloucestershire will be covered.
 Your day will be jam-packed with incredible adventures and the opportunities to take some amazing wildlife pictures to add to your portfolio!
 Read more about Ben on his website.

 The winners will be selected by a panel of judges from WWT and Slough Borough Council.
-A WWT representative will contact those shortlisted and the winners will be announced at an event in Salt Hill Park on Saturday 12 May.
+A WWT representative will contact those shortlisted and the winner by 31st May.

 Closing date for entries is Friday 20 April at midnight.

 Please contact either: